Waves of suicide drones strike Ukraine's capital, 3 killed

 Associated Press

-KYIV, Ukraine (AP) — Waves of explosive-laden suicide drones struck Ukraine’s capital Monday, setting buildings ablaze and sending people scurrying for shelter or attempting to shoot down the kamikazes — a week after Russia unleashed its most widespread strikes against the country in months.
+KYIV, Ukraine (AP) — Waves of explosive-laden suicide drones struck Ukraine’s capital Monday, setting buildings ablaze and tearing a hole in one while sending people scurrying for shelter or attempting to shoot down the kamikazes.

-Air attacks in central Kyiv had become a rarity in recent months, and the concentrated use of drones, their blasts echoing across the city, sowed terror and frayed nerves.
-One of the drones slammed into a residential building, killing three people, said the deputy head of the president’s office, Kyrylo Tymoshenko.
-Energy facilities were also among the targets.
+The concentrated use of drones was the second barrage in as many weeks — after months where air attacks had become become a rarity in central Kyiv.
+The assault sowed terror and frayed nerves as blasts echoed across the city.
+Energy facilities were struck, and one drone slammed into a residential building, killing three people, authorities said.

 One strike appeared to target the city’s heating network, hitting an operations center.
 Another slammed into a four-story residential building, ripping a large hole in it and collapsing at least three apartments on top of each other.
-In addition to the three people killed there, Tymoshenko said 19 were rescued from the rubble, four of them wounded.
-Rescue workers searching for victims scrambled over the debris from which gray smoke billowed.
+Three bodies were recovered from the rubble, including those of a woman who was 6-months pregnant and her husband, said Klitschko.
+The other person killed there was an older woman.

 An Associated Press photographer who was out shooting morning scenes of Kyiv caught one of the drones on camera, its triangle-shaped wing and pointed warhead clearly visible against the blue sky.